Pinpickle/Punkiversal/CONTRIBUTING.md

 	<dd>This is a feature branch.
 It will contain code specific to a feature in development or that needs additional testing/approval.</dd>
 </dl>

 When each release is merged into the master branch it is tagged as a version (v2.5.2 for example).
-This allows anyone to download past versions of HaxePunk.
+This allows anyone to download past versions of Punkiversal.

-## Testing HaxePunk
+## Testing Punkiversal

 It is suggested that you test your changes on Flash and Neko if making updates to cross-platform code.
 There are unit tests that can be run by typing `ant unit` on the command line.
 It's also good to run the full suite, with examples, by typing `ant`.
 This may require you to install [Ant](http://ant.apache.org/) unless you already have it on your computer.

 ## Programming Guidlines

-_The following are guidlines on how to format the code you submit to HaxePunk.
+_The following are guidlines on how to format the code you submit to Punkiversal.
 In the end just use good judgement and try to match the styling of the other classes._

 A space should be placed after `if`, `for`, `while`, and `switch`.
 No space before or after the parentheses.
 Statements within blocks should be indented using a tab.